edfrias/array-functions/README.md

 ## Array Methods without array methods!

+**This is an exercise made for academic purposes**

+The old version of the functions were using a custom test runner and a custom expectation library.

+I'm planing to refactor this code into ES6 and run tests with Jest.

+Feel free to grab them if it may be helpful for you in any way.

+Cheers!

+---

-Here are the implemented methods:
+### Here are the implemented methods:
 - **Array.prototype.isArray() in ES6 and with Jest tests**
 - **Array.prototype.concat() in ES6 and with Jest tests**
 - **Array.prototype.every() in ES6 and with Jest tests**